vidstack/player/apps/site/app/docs/[lib]/player/[1]getting-started/[1]installation/audio.page.md

 {% import_components /%}

-You can register specific elements like so:
+You can also register specific elements like so:

 ```js {% copy=true %}
 // the `.js` extension is required.